-B. ((If)) No fee is charged for an application ((is filed)) to ((add)) award credit for farm and agricultural conservation land, ecological enhancement land, forest stewardship land, resource restoration or rural stewardship land category to a parcel that is already enrolled in the public benefit rating system((, no fee shall be charged for that application)).
+B. ((If)) A fee shall not be charged for an application ((is filed)) to ((add)) award credit for farm and agricultural conservation land, ecological enhancement land, forest stewardship land, resource restoration or rural stewardship land category to a parcel that is already enrolled in the public benefit rating system((, no fee shall be charged for that application)).
 The definitions in K.C.C.
 20.36.100 apply to this subsection.

-C. ((In the case of)) For all farm and agricultural land applications, whether the application is based on land within or outside of an incorporated area, the ((entire fee shall be collected and retained by the)) county collects and retains the entire fee. ((In the case of)) For open space or timber land applications based on land in an incorporated area of the county, where the city legislative authority has set no filing fee, the county fee ((shall)) governs and the county retains and collects the entire fee ((shall be collected and retained by the county)).
-Where the city legislative authority has established a filing fee for open space or timber land applications based on land in an incorporated area of the county, the county collects the fee established in subsection A. of this section ((shall be collected by the county from the applicant and the county shall)) and pays the city one-half ((of the fee collected)).
-The amount ((paid by the county to)) the county pays the city ((shall)) may not exceed the fee established by the city.
+C. ((In the case of)) For all farm and agricultural land applications, whether the application is based on land within or outside of an incorporated area, the ((entire fee shall be collected and retained by the)) county shall collect and retain the entire fee. ((In the case of)) For open space or timber land applications based on land in an incorporated area of the county, where the city legislative authority has set no filing fee, the county fee ((shall)) governs and the county shall collect and retain the entire fee ((shall be collected and retained by the county)).
+Where the city legislative authority has established a filing fee for open space or timber land applications based on land in an incorporated area of the county, the county shall collect the fee established in subsection A. of this section ((shall be collected by the county from the applicant and the county shall)) and pay the city one-half ((of the fee collected)).
+The amount ((paid by the county to)) the county pays the city shall not exceed the fee established by the city.
 The city ((shall be)) is responsible for collecting any fees ((that it)) the city has established that exceed one-half of the amount established by subsection A. of this section.

-SECTION 6.
+SECTION 7.
 Ordinance 1076, Section 5, as amended, and K.C.C.
 20.36.050 are hereby amended to read as follows:

-Applications ((shall)) must be made by December 31((st)) of the calendar year ((preceding that year in which such)) before the year the classification is to begin.
+Applications shall be ((made)) submitted by December 31((st) of the calendar year ((preceding that year in which such)) before the year the classification is to begin.

-SECTION 7.
+SECTION 8.
 Ordinance 1076, Section 7, as amended, and K.C.C.
 20.36.060 are hereby amended to read as follows:

-The clerk of the council shall publish ((N))notice of the time, place and purpose of a public hearing before the hearing examiner on an open space or a timberland application ((based on land in an unincorporated area of the county shall be given by one publication at least ten days before the hearing.
-The clerk of the council shall publish this notice)) in a newspaper of general circulation in the area, at least ten days before the hearing.
+The clerk of the council shall publish ((N))notice of the time, place and purpose of a public hearing before the hearing examiner on an open space or a ((timberland)) timber land application ((based on land in unincorporated area of the county shall be given by one publication at least ten days before the hearing.
+The elerk of the council shall publish this notice)) in a newspaper of general circulation in the area at least ten days before the hearing.

-SECTION 8.
+SECTION 9.
 Ordinance 4462, Section 7, as amended, and K.C.C.
 20.36.070 are hereby repealed.

-SECTION 9.
+SECTION 10.
 Ordinance 4462, Section 8, as amended, and K.C.C.
 20.36.080 are hereby amended to read as follows:

-An((y)) ordinance approving an application constitutes authorization for the council chair ((of the council)) or the chair's designee to sign the open space taxation agreement for classification under the public benefit rating system or the timber land program.
+An((y)) ordinance approving an application constitutes authorization for the chair of the council or the chair's designee to sign the open space taxation agreement for classification under the public benefit rating system or the timber land program.

-SECTION 10.
+SECTION 11.
 Ordinance 1886, Section 10, as amended, and K.C.C.
 20.36.090 are hereby amended to read as follows: